 This was a nightly ritual that gave him some comfort.
 He assumed no one could see him at night in the empty woods.
 But he was wrong, and that error would prove to be of importance in his life.

 Meanwhile, the Elongated Man raced through the community on stilt-like legs as he searched for his family.
-The camper’s door was literally shattered in the outline of a giant!
+The camper’s door was literally shattered in the outline of a giant! he realized.
 It’s like Big Foot took them — maybe even the ghost that brought me to these parts.
 While I was out looking for him, he came and got Sue and little Debbie!
-I’ll never forgive myself if anything’s happened to them! he thought.
+I’ll never forgive myself if anything’s happened to them!

 He followed the trail easily enough.
 Though he was a skilled detective, no such talents were required to read the path left by the large barefooted intruder.
 He either wants me to find him, or he’s too stupid to care if I do, mused Ralph.